Updated September 2020

 So we usually spend the whole year creating fun editorials, installations and the big runway.
 Danielle and myself are the co founders, so it’s A LOT of work but it’s great cause and we get to be involved in every little aspect.
 All the creatives donate every minute that they are involved, but the photos of Danielle’s latest trip to Thailand makes it all worth it.

-Given you’ve got the art of flat laying down pat, what are your 5 tips to creating the perfect flat lay?
+What are your 5 tips for creating the perfect flat lay?

 This works well if you have 5 items or 50 items.
 The Tetris effect is always a safe way to flat lay if you’re not flat lay confident.